raax7/Universal-UE-SDK/README.md

 }
 ```

 After you've done this you can safely use the SDK.

-Here is an example of listing every AActor's name and location.
+Here is an example of listing every AActor's name and location:
 ```C++
 // UE4 uses float for matrices, UE5 uses double.
 using MatrixType = float;